 To practice as a strength and conditioning coach, you must first pass the NSCA’s Certified Strength and Conditioning Specialist examination.
 In this exam, you will be required to demonstrate competency in many areas, including anatomy, kinesiology, physiology, strength and conditioning.
 Each student will go through a series of hands-on practicum classes.
 The practicum classes take place in the Schipper Fitness Center weight room.

 You’ll spend a great deal of time in the Ron Schipper Fitness Center, which features a 2,000-square-foot strength and conditioning area.
-In Central’s state-of-the-art exercise science building, the Helen Jean Hislop Center, you’ll find a dedicated classroom that features taping stations and exam tables instead of desks.
+In Central’s state-of-the-art kinesiology building, the Helen Jean Hislop Center, you’ll find a dedicated classroom that features taping stations and exam tables instead of desks.
 The human performance lab features a hydrostatic underwater weighing tank, one of only three in the Midwest.
-The building uses LCD screens and classroom capture.
+The building uses LCD screens and classroom capture technology.